hercychang/prep-step-1/part7-control_flow/loops.md

     count += 1 if j % i == 0 # increment count if j is evenly divisible by i
     j += 1 # increment j to check next number up to 100
   end
-  j = 1 # reset j so j < 101 is truthy for the next iteration
+  j = 1 # reset j so j < 101 is true for the next iteration
   puts "There are #{count.to_s} numbers evenly divisible by #{i.to_s} from 1 to 100."
   i += 1 # increment i to check next number up to 5
 end